Save time by reading this expert Hyundai iLoad review

 Hyundai's time-proven reputation for designing well-engineered and robust diesel power plants was also referenced by some testers.
 Even when loaded up with over a half-tonne of goods, the iLoad reportedly still has plenty of vigour.
 Obviously, the power will be eaten up slightly, but there's still ample to go around, reportedly.
 That's great, as there's nothing worse than having to drive a fully-loaded van hard just to get it going.

-There were a few downsides mentioned though.
+Across the sample of Hyundai iLoad reviews, there were a few downsides mentioned though.
 Motoring experts decided it is a significantly louder engine than some of its key rivals, but that was acceptable given the block's gumption.
 Additionally, the idea that the automatic could have more highway speed-friendly ratios was also bandied around because the engine revs would commonly need to sit at 3k to maintain forward progress.
 As a plus though, the automatic vans have cruise control, which should take some of the fatigue out of motorway journeys.
 Apparently, the gutsy engine helps compensate for the comparatively small selection of gear ratios, at least by modern automotive standards.

 Finally, one tester told how the van tended to spin the rear wheels under heavy acceleration on wet roads, so you'll want to back off on the "go" pedal a bit.

 |Engine type||Four-inline, longitudinally-mounted with Dual Overhead Cams (DOHC), 16 valve|